pySioGame is a free, open source and multi-platform educational application consisting of multiple activities and educational games for children.

 - Time activities:

-- play with clock hands
+- play with clock hands and learn how to tell time

 - learn to set the clock by dragging the clock hands